MikPoik/BotTailor/replit.md

 ## User Preferences

-Preferred communication style: Like talking to a software developer, technical and detailed.
+**REQUIRED MANDATORY** communication style: Like talking to a software developer, technical and detailed.

 ### Notes for agent